-In selecting an Evinrude-branded NMEA-2000 gauge, one has the choice of I-Command or ICON gauges.
+In selecting an Evinrude-branded NMEA-2000 gauge, one has the choice of I-Command or ICON Pro series gauges.
 The I-Command gauges have been available for many years and are well-known.
 The ICON gauges are new products from Evinrude and are not as well-known.
-In general, all features of I-Command gauges are available on ICON gauges, and ICON adds some new features.
-A comparison between the two shows the following advantages for ICON:
+In general, all features of I-Command gauges are available on ICON Pro-series gauges, and ICON Pro series adds some new features.
+A comparison between the two shows the following advantages for ICON Pro series:

-This is an advantage for ICON.
+This is an advantage for the ICON Pro series.
 With the I-Command system you need external devices to accomplish all of those functions.

 It is frequently seen that when converting to NMEA-2000 instrumentation there will be a problem in the TRIM data resulting from a simple electrical wiring problem.
 To have a TRIM indication the trim sensor in the engine mounting bracket must be supplied with voltage and current.
 When a conventional trim gauge is used the voltage and current are supplied through the conventional trim gauge.
 The E-TEC EMM will work in parallel with the conventional gauge and read the voltage from the sensor.